mohamed-mfarag/qnap-client-lib/api-reference.md

 # QNAP Package Documentation

 This package provides functionalities to interact with the QNAP Container Station API.
 It allows you to manage containers, applications, and volumes on a QNAP device.
+The package was build using reverse engineering for QNAP Container Station due to the unavaibility of an up to date API documenation, please consider this while using the client as code might change without notice after QNAP updates.

+## Supported QNAP Version
+QNAP NAS QuTS hero h5.1.8 | Container Station 3.0.7.891 (2024/05/09)

 ## Index